reframejs/reframe/readme.md

 :rocket: Starters

-Our starters scaffold state-of-the-art libraries into well polished boilerplates.
+Our starters assemble state-of-the-art libraries into well-polished scaffolds.
-We design our starters to be simple and to include only what you need to implement your first MVP.
+We design our starters to be simple and to include only what you need to build your first MVP.

 - [reframe-full-stack](https://github.com/reframejs/reframe-full-stack) -
 Frontend (React) + Backend (Node.js, Hapi) + API (Wildcard)